Covid-Alert-Microservices/news-scraper/README.md

 ## Dependencies

 This application is soft-dependent to [news-provider](https://github.com/Covid-Alert-Microservices/news-provider).
-You can start this service without news-provider but you won't be provided any befenit from it.
+You can start this service without news-provider, but you won't be provided any benefit from it.